Oj-washingtone/Oj-washingtone/README.md

 **Winner – UNESCO India–Africa Hackathon 2022**
 **Category:** Agriculture – Soil Health
 As part of a cross-continental team, I contributed to developing an innovative solution to monitor and improve soil health for sustainable agriculture.
+My role focused on implementing AI models that analyzed soil data to provide actionable insights for farmers.
 Our project was selected as a winner among 100+ international teams representing India and African nations.

 ### Get in touch: